Is HoFH hiding in your practice?

 - 1 in 30,000 Afrikaners in South Africa6

-- 1 in 10,000 Christian Lebanese7
+- 1 in 100,000 Christian Lebanese7

-HoFH is genetic and inherited
+HoFH is an inherited lipid disorder

 HoFH differs from HeFH

-Homozygous FH (HoFH)3 | Heterozygous FH (HeFH)3 |
+| Homozygous FH (HoFH)3 | Heterozygous FH (HeFH)3 |

-Mutated genes inherited from both parents | Mutated gene inherited from one parent |
+| Pathogenic variants inherited from both parents | Pathogenic variant inherited from one parent |

-Occurs in 1 in 300,000 persons | Occurs in 1 in 250 persons |
+| Occurs in 1 in 300,000 persons | Occurs in 1 in 250 persons |

-LDL-C >10 mmol/L (untreated) |
+| LDL-C >10 mmol/L (untreated) |

 LDL-C cholesterol ≥4.1 mmol/L in children LDL-C cholesterol ≥4.9 mmol/L in adults |

-Likely physical symptoms, such as cholesterol deposits in the eye, tendons, knees, elbows and/ or between fingers and toes; these deposits are not always present | May have physical symptoms, such as cholesterol deposits in the eye, tendons, knees, elbows and/or between fingers and toes |
+| Likely physical symptoms, such as cholesterol deposits in the eye, tendons, knees, elbows and/ or between fingers and toes; these deposits are not always present | May have physical symptoms, such as cholesterol deposits in the eye, tendons, knees, elbows and/or between fingers and toes |

-Treatment at time of diagnosis, no matter the age, with a specialist | Treatment as early as age 10 |
+| Treatment at time of diagnosis, no matter the age, with a specialist | Treatment as early as age 10 |

 Adapted from McGowan and Cuchel et al.